wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

     You may keep it simple and skip this for your first tries and only experiment with non-transforming filters like the trim filter

 Filters may change the type of the property.
 For example the builtin filter **dateTime** creates a DateTime object.
-Consequently further validations like pattern checks for the string property won't be performed.
+Consequently further type-related validations like pattern checks for the string property won't be performed.
+Additionally enum validations will not be executed if an already transformed value is provided.

 As the required check is executed before the filter a filter may transform a required value into a null value.
 Be aware when writing custom filters which transform values to not break your validation rules by adding filters to a property.